Best Hybrid Mattresses of 2021

 Helix offers an array of mattress models that fit different needs, meaning there is a Helix mattress model for most sleep preferences and positions.
-To find the Helix model for you, take the quiz on their website to match to your perfect Helix mattress.
+To find the Helix model for you, take the quiz on their website to match your perfect Helix mattress.

 However, the most popular mattress Helix offers is the Helix Midnight Luxe.
-It has medium firmness, which works for all positions, and has great responsiveness for people who sleep restlessly at night.
+It has medium firmness level, which works for all positions, and has great responsiveness and edge support for people who sleep restlessly at night.
 The Midnight mattress has great motion isolation, so couples won’t disturb one another with nighttime movement.
 To top it off, Helix is ultra-cooling, meaning you won’t wake up kicking the covers off and making it one of the best mattresses for hot sleepers.

 Read our full Helix Midnight Luxe mattress review.